 Heat exhaustion can rapidly progress to heatstroke and become an emergency situation.
 Be aware of the following signs:

-If you think your dog has heatstroke you must act quickly and calmly.
+If you think your dog has heatstroke, you must act quickly and calmly.
 If possible, move your dog to a cool, shaded area.
 If your dog is having difficulty breathing, ensure their airways are clear.
-Your dog’s temperature needs to be reduced gradually.
-This can be done by applying towels soaked in cool water, ensuring that they cover the hairless areas (groin and feet) as these areas are sensitive to heat - this will help reduce your dog’s temperature.
-Once your dog is stabilised, seek veterinary advice immediately.
-Be sure to cool your dog down gradually, as doing this too quickly could cause a rapid shift in body temperature.
+Your dog’s temperature needs to be reduced as quickly as possible.
+This can be done by immersing or soaking your dog in cool water, before positioning them in front of a fan or cool draft - this will help reduce their temperature.
+Call your vet immediately for further instructions.

 Dogs’ paw pads are covered with hard layers, but they can still suffer burns to their feet.
 Artificial grass is becoming more popular; however, it’s important to be mindful that it’s often made of plastic, and under bright sunshine it heats up very quickly which risks burning dogs’ paws.
 Remember, Tarmac, concrete, and pavement surfaces can become dangerously hot on sunny days and retain the heat later into the evening.
 You can test the temperature of the ground by carefully checking it with the back of your hand for around five seconds - if it’s too hot for your hand, it’s too hot for your dog’s paws!